alankent/OrdinaryCartoonMaker/README.md

 special effects  using Unity Timelines, capturing the output in video files.
 Think of cutscenes in a game.
 I work in Editor mode to assemble Timelines.
 This tool is an additional editor window with a few common operations I perform to speed my work up.
+It automates some of the boring steps that I used to do manually.
 Full cartoon creation is still a lot of additional work beyond this tool.

 Here is a sample shot from [episode 1](https://youtu.be/4DDU01Kg9Lw).